deeanalyst/Gemini-CLI-Installation-Usage-Guide/README.md

 ### Getting and Exporting your API Key
 - Visit [Google Studio](https://aistudio.google.com/app/u/2/apikey) and sign in or sign up with your Google account.
 - Attempt creating an API Key, it might not let you without you creating a default project on Google Console.
 If it does prompt you to do so?
-You would need to visit [Google Console](https://console.cloud.google.com/), sign in or sign up with your Google account, then at the top left of your screen you should see a button "Select Project".
-Click it then on the dialog box that poos up, click "Create a new project" on the top right.
+You would need to visit [Google Console](https://console.cloud.google.com/), sign in or sign up with your Google account, then at the top left of your screen you should see a button "Select Project" or as in my screenshot where `testx` is at the top.
+- Click it then on the dialog box that poos up, click "Create a new project" on the top right.
 Name the project whatever you like, don't input a location, just "Create".

 <img width="624" height="264" alt="Google Console Homepage" src="https://github.com/user-attachments/assets/b669d96a-6b8c-4bd4-8fd9-4bd789a6b863" />